-schlaich bergermann partner is part of the multi-disciplinary design team, led by Grimshaw Architects, alongside Mott MacDonald, AVIC CAPDI and BJUCD that has been selected as the winner of an international competition for Shenzhen Airport East Integrated Transport Hub.
+schlaich bergermann partner is part of the multi-disciplinary design team, led by Grimshaw, alongside Mott MacDonald, China Aviation Planning and Design Institute (AVIC CAPDI) and Beijing Urban Construction Design and Development Group (BJUCD) that has been selected as the winner of an international competition for Shenzhen Airport East Integrated Transport Hub.
 The team also includes Atelier Ten and Gross Max.

 The project will be an exemplar of environmental sustainability and will achieve LEED Platinum and Chinese 3 Star rating through a highly economic architectural solution that uses materials efficiently and maximises repetition of components.